iShares MSCI Taiwan ETF (NYSEARCA:EWT) Sees Strong Trading Volume

-iShares MSCI Taiwan ETF (NYSEARCA:EWT) shares saw strong trading volume on Wednesday .
-671,913 shares were traded during mid-day trading, a decline of 81% from the previous session’s volume of 3,481,955 shares.The stock last traded at $64.03 and had previously closed at $65.28.
+iShares MSCI Taiwan ETF (NYSEARCA:EWT) shares saw an uptick in trading volume on Wednesday .
+281,078 shares were traded during mid-day trading, a decline of 92% from the previous session’s volume of 3,491,806 shares.The stock last traded at $64.89 and had previously closed at $65.18.

 Ishares MSCI Taiwan Index Fund (the Fund) is an exchange-traded fund.
 The Fund seeks investment results that correspond generally to the price and yield performance, before fees and expenses, of the MSCI Taiwan IndexSM (the Index).
 The Index consists of stocks traded primarily on the Taiwan Stock Exchange.